SandyGlantz/Persistence/README.md

 # Test_PC: Persistence

-Working out pc VS (2015 and 2017) to play with Mac VSCode and GitHub ...
+Working out kinks with getting pc VS (2015 and 2017) to play with Mac VSCode and GitHub ...

 Used this repo to play with all the editing and committing from various pc Visual Studio versions with the native mac Git and GitHub with Visual Studio Code.